ksbk/tech-sprint/docs/run_manifest.md

 - `cli_overrides`: values explicitly provided by CLI flags (e.g., render, language).
 - `anchor_id`: anchor used for this run.
 - `renderer_id`: renderer profile (e.g., tiktok) or null.
+- `captions_source_policy`: verbatim policy used for captions (audio or script).
+- `verbatim_mode`: whether verbatim enforcement was enabled.
+- `verbatim_check`: pass/fail plus mismatch metadata when verbatim is enabled.
 - `steps`: ordered list of pipeline stages with timings.
 - `artifacts`: output file paths and sizes (bytes) for each artifact.
 - `media_probe`: ffprobe/ffmpeg metadata summary; may be null if unavailable.